Hood Comedy Movies

 12. The Wash

-A film written by DJ Pooh that is based on a crazy cast of characters working at a local car wash and dealing with issues in and around their lives working at the car wash.
-A remake of the 1970s “The Wash” that starred Richard Pryor, featured Dr. Dre, Snoop Dogg, George Wallace, Eminem, and others.
+A film written by DJ Pooh that is based on a crazy cast of characters working at a local car wash, dealing with issues in and around their lives while working at the car wash.
+A remake of the 1970s “The Wash” that starred Richard Pryor, the 2001 version featured Dr. Dre, Snoop Dogg, George Wallace, Eminem, and others.

-A crazy road trip on bus filled with young high school students and under the supervision of adults who may need supervision themselves.
+Ride is a film based around a crazy road trip on bus filled with young high school students under the supervision of adults who may need supervision themselves.
 An underrated film that featured Cedric the Entertainer in his first film, along with Malik Yoba, Fredro Starr and comedians Guy Torry and John Witherspoon.

 14. I Got The Hook Up

-As Master P and his No Limit Films imprint produced a handful of movies during the 1990s, I Got the Hook Up was the most successful starring AJ Johnson and Master P, along with a supporting cast of John Witherspoon, Tiny Lester, and the whole No Limit roster.
-Two hustlers by the name of Black and Blue, played by Master P and AJ Johnson, find a new hustle of selling cellphones in the hood, at least until everything goes wrong.
+As Master P and his No Limit Films imprint produced a handful of movies during the 1990s, I Got the Hook Up was the most successful.
+This film starred AJ Johnson and Master P, along with a supporting cast of John Witherspoon, Tiny Lester, and the whole No Limit roster.
+Two hustlers by the name of Black and Blue, played by Master P and AJ Johnson, find a new hustle of selling cellphones in the hood, at least until everything goes from bad to worse.

 15. Class Act

-A movie starring Kid N Play that had many similarities to House Party, even though not as classic as House Party still a great movie about the role reversal of two high school students.
-One a popular trouble maker and the other a nerd with educational aspirations, troubles comes when their student records are switched.
+A movie starring Kid N Play that had many similarities to House Party.
+The role reversal of two high school students, one a popular trouble maker and the other a nerd with educational aspirations, bring trouble to Kid N Play when their student records are switched.
+Now, the two of them much find out how to live each others life.

 Honorable Mention Hood Comedies

 – 3 Strikes.
-A film by talented comedy writer DJ Pooh starred Brian Hooks, Faizon Love, David Alan Grier and E-40 as Hooks’ character tries his best to stay out of trouble and change his life around despite everything that was going on around him.
+A film by talented comedy writer DJ Pooh, 3 Strikes starred Brian Hooks, Faizon Love, David Alan Grier and E-40.
+Brian Hooks’ character Rob tries his best to stay out of trouble and change his life around, despite everything that was going on around him.

 – Janky Promoters.
-The only Ice Cube and Mike Epps film that did not make it mainstream, but was still one of the best hood comedies as this movie was based around two dysfunctional and unprofessional music promoters.
+The only Ice Cube and Mike Epps film that did not make it to the mainstream, but was still one of the best hood comedies.
+Jankey Promoters was based around two dysfunctional and unprofessional music promoters.

 – Phat Beach.
 A movie starring Brian Hooks and Huggy Hopkins, who played Steel in the movie Juice, as two individuals who do everything possible to go on vacation to Los Angeles.
 Phat Beach also has appearances from Coolio and Tiny Lester, also known as Deebo in the movie Friday.